chriserickson/uglify-js-minified-resources-grails/README.md

 for examples on how to use the Rhino library.

 ## Usage
+This plugin is available from the [Grails Plugin repository](http://grails.org/plugin/uglify-js-minified-resources)

 This plugin should automagically minify your javascript files if it is installed.
 There is no mandatory configuration required.